Categories: Fire & Soot, Debris, Dust & Powder Damage, Emergency Response Preparedness

 The words “crypto mining equipment general liability coverage” or “Bitcoin mining equipment insurance” yield few search results, indicating that there is no widespread specialized coverage for crypto or Bitcoin equipment.
 However, crypto mining equipment would readily fall under the description or definition of computer hardware or datacenter server equipment, terms that insurance carriers have experience with.

-While replacement with like, kind and quality (LKQ) is normally quite straightforward, the current volatility and non-standard supply chain make valuation very difficult.
+While replacement with like, kind, and quality (LKQ) is normally quite straightforward, the current volatility and non-standard supply chain make valuation very difficult.
 In addition, recovery of hardware that simply exhibits signs of loss, like contamination, is also not as clearly understood.

-The Need for a Quick Solution
+The Need for a Quick Solution on Cryptocurrency Mining Equipment

-No different than other losses involving time sensitive equipment, replacement hardware with a five-month lead time presents a challenging solution when business income loss is measured in minutes.
+No different than other losses involving time-sensitive equipment, replacement hardware with a five-month lead time presents a challenging solution when business income loss is measured in minutes.
 Every 10 minutes, around the clock, a new Bitcoin block is added to the blockchain.
 While the hardware infrastructure is not regulated, there are industry standards for the electronic circuitry within the Bitcoin servers.
 Restoring equipment back to those industry standards is the foundation of a successful recovery.
-Meeting published cleanliness and functional requirements instills confidence that a loss can be settled and the equipment owner made whole.
+Meeting published cleanliness and functional requirements instill confidence that a loss can be settled and the equipment owner made whole.

-We've published a white paper on this very topic to provide more information and clarity on underwriting and post loss considerations for an industry that is growing far quicker than most expected.
+We've published a white paper on this very topic to provide more information and clarity on underwriting and post-loss considerations for an industry that is growing far quicker than most expected.

 In this 20-page paper we discuss: